 The radiant flux is a term of radiometry.
-It is defined as the energy per unit time which is emitted, transmitted, reflected or received by an object.
-In case of light, it is also simply called the optical power.
+It is defined as the radiant energy per unit time which is emitted, transmitted, reflected or received by an object.
+In the case of light, it is also simply called the optical power.
 However, the term radiant flux can be used for any kinds of electromagnetic radiation, including e.g. X-rays, ultraviolet light, infrared light and terahertz radiation.

 A related quantity is the spectral flux, defined as the radiant flux per unit frequency or wavelength interval.
 The units are then W/Hz or W/nm, for example.